BROADWAY/OFF-BROADWAY

-All ages can take advantage of living in the greatest theater city in the world with our tips for family-friendly Broadway/Off-Broadway.
+All ages can take advantage of living in the greatest theater city in the world with these family-friendly shows.
 Age ranges are very subjective; each kid is unique.
-Click through the show title to see details on language/sexual content/violence etc plus tips on saving on tix.
+Click through the show title to see details on language/sexual content/violence etc plus ticket discounts.
 Also see tips on seat selection, bathrooms and more.

-Younger kids (or anyone looking for a deal) can start with Off-Broadway shows (shows are categorized by the theater's size, not location).
-See our list of all family shows and kid-friendly concerts for interactive/relaxed shows for squirmier theater goers (some of them free).
+⭐️ Younger kids (or anyone looking for a deal) can start with Off-Broadway shows (determined by the theater's size, not location).
+Plus see our list of limited runs and kid-friendly concerts for interactive/relaxed shows for squirmier theater goers (some of them free).

 BROADWAY